chapel-lang/chapel/frontend/doc/file-format.rst

  * 4 bytes of N, the number of entries
  * 4 bytes reserved for future use
  * entries sorted by symbol table ID.
 For each entry, it stores:
-   * 4 byte relative offset to the serialized uAST in the uAST section
+   * 4 byte relative offset from the uAST section start, pointing to the serialized uAST for this symbol
-   * 4 byte relative offset to the location group in the Locations section
+   * 4 byte relative offset from the location section start, pointing to the location group for this symbol
-   * 4 byte relative offset to the type/function entry, if appropriate
    * a byte storing flags / kind information
    * unsigned variable-byte encoded, prefix A to copy from the previous symbol table ID